wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

 You can check attacks in real time.
 If your company resources are receiving malicious requests, the following data is displayed in Wallarm Console:

-* The number of events that have happened in the last 5 minutes, which will be displayed next to the **Events** section name and inside the section.
+* The number of events that have happened in the last 5 minutes, which will be displayed next to the **Attacks** section name and inside the section.
 * Special label, which is shown under the event date in the attacks or the incidents table.

 You may also add the `now` keyword to the search field to only display those events happening at the moment: `attacks now`.